nubart/blog-en/_posts/2018-06-14-digital-audio-guides-tours-offline.md

 No coverage *at all*?

-In Nubart we were worried.
+At Nubart we were worried.
 Our cards worked in *streaming*, so that wifi or data coverage, however bad, was necessary.
 The content was already produced, the audio tour uploaded and the cards printed, but without data or wifi they were useless.
 But Noelia was right: in the 21st century and in the middle of the EU there are still areas without any data coverage.
 El Maestrazgo was one of them.
 We faced a serious problem.
 We had all spent a lot of time and enthusiasm on this project.
 And now, we could either give the money back to our client using the cards to craft a decorative mosaic in the office, or we had to look for a technical solution.
 We chose the second option.